think forward

 Stress shrinks your brain

-When you’re stressed, your body releases cortisol, often called the ‘stress hormone.’
-In small doses, it does important jobs.
-It helps regulate blood pressure, keeps blood sugar steady, and reduces inflammation.
-Our bodies have a natural response to stress, and cortisol steps in as the main player.
-Think of it as the body’s way of gearing up to face a challenge.
-The cortisol rises in the morning so you wake up and get out of bed.
+When you’re stressed, your body releases cortisol — the ‘stress hormone.’
+In small doses, it’s useful: regulates blood pressure, keeps blood sugar steady, reduces inflammation.
+It’s the body’s way of gearing up to face a challenge.
+Cortisol rises in the morning so you wake up and get out of bed.

-Chronic stress doesn’t just play havoc with our emotions.
-It makes learning, remembering, and decision-making tougher.
-And those functions are essential for living the pro-active life, instead of mindlessly reacting to whatever goes around.
-And if you are not making conscious decisions, the mind is falling behind like a muscle that weakens without regular exercise.
-The brain changes organically, the structural integrity of our brain is at stake.
+Chronic stress doesn’t just mess with emotions.
+It makes learning, remembering, and decision-making harder.
+Without those, you’re not living — you’re reacting.
+And if you’re not making conscious decisions, the mind weakens like a muscle without exercise.
+The brain changes physically.